robweber/ha-betabrite-sign/README.md

     Person A is {{ value }}
     {% endif %}
 # only display one message on the sign
-messages:
+display:
+  main:
-  - data:
+    - message:
         - mqtt_location
       color: green
       mode: hold
 ```

-## Messages
+## Display

-The messages area of the `.yaml` file is where the variables are setup to actually display on the sign.
+The display area of the `.yaml` file is where messages are setup to actually display on the sign.
 This is where important information such as the sign mode, color, and speed of the message are specified.
 Variables can also be combined here to show within the same message.
 The order of the messages is the order they will be sent to the sign.

+Each queue can contain multiple message and multiple message queues can be defined; however the default `main` queue must always be present.

 ### Parameters